 4. Update living spaces

-You can also use limewash to create that clean Hamptons look in living areas.
+You can also use limewash as a living room paint finish, creating a clean Hamptons look.
 Just make sure you use a primer on non-porous surfaces.
 Portola has a range of primers designed specifically for limewash.

 5. Bring the industrial trend into the kitchen